lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level1/lennard-jones-fluid.rst

 ..  container:: justify

-    The main novelty, with respect to the previous input script, is the *write_data* command.
+    The main novelty, compared to the previous input script, is the *write_data* command.
 This command is used to print the final state of the simulation in a file named *minimized_coordinate.data*.
 Note that